EBAX1/DATA533_Lab2/README.md

 - Returns the adjacency matrix of the graph

 DFS
--Input: integer i
+- Input: integer i
--Performs a depth first search on the graph starting from vertex i
+- Performs a depth first search on the graph starting from vertex i

 isConnected
 - Input: None